kobinarth-panchalingam/Airline-Reservation-System/readme.md

 Once the project is set up and both the backend and frontend servers are running, users can access the system through the http://localhost:3000.
 They can view flight schedules, register or log in, and book flights.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ---

-Feel free to reach out to kobinarth.20@cse.mrt.ac.lk for any questions or clarifications related to this project.
+Feel free to reach out to kobinarth22@gmail.com for any questions or clarifications related to this project.
 Thank you for your interest and contribution!